bnhwa/GenerativeArt/Readme.md

 This project involves running 2 programs on a raspberry pi on boot:

 1. The generation of a dynamic wallpaper on an external monitor using Processing.
 The wallpaper procedurally generates realistic trees in a watercolor style as well as mountains.
 The leaves continue to change color every few seconds.
-2. Python program connecting to the webAPI of timezonedb, displaying the time akin to a watch on a Freenove 8 RGB LED Module.
+2. Python program connecting to the webAPI of timezonedb, displaying Japan time akin to a watch on a Freenove 8 RGB LED Module.